Inca Trail in Peru: Route, Permits, Preparation, and History to Machu Picchu

 - Documents: passport, permit data, insurance proof stored offline

-- Small items: hand sanitizer, tissues, garbage bags, personal medications
+- Small items: hand sanitizer, tissues, trash bags, personal medications

 A detailed overview can be found in the Peru Packing List.
 For insurance and health, Health Insurance for Peru is also relevant.